rune/rune/docs/docs/quick-start.md

 # Quick Start

 Build a multiplayer game that reaches millions and let Rune handle all the complexity.
-Rune handles netcode, hosting servers, voice chat, matchmaking, spectating, and much more.
+Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more.

 ## Install